neuropathbasel-pub/CnQuant/README.md

 ## Manifests, reference IDAT pair, and data annotations download

 - Download [data annotation file](https://epidip.usb.ch/cnquant/data_annotation.csv) and [reference data annotation file](https://epidip.usb.ch/cnquant/reference_data_annotation.csv) data annotation sheets into the "diagnoses" directory specified in your .env file.
 They have to be named data_annotation.csv and reference_data_annotation.csv, respectively.
-- Download [manifest](https://epidip.usb.ch/cnquant/cnquant_manifest.parquet) into the "manifests" directory specified in your .env file.
 - Download [gaps.csv.gz](https://epidip.usb.ch/cnquant/gaps.csv.gz) into the "manifests" directory specified in your .env file.
-- Download [probes_in_genes_coordinate_ranges.csv.gz](https://epidip.usb.ch/cnquant/probes_in_genes_coordinate_ranges.csv.gz) into the "manifests" directory specified in your .env file.
 - Download [reference IDAT pairs](https://epidip.usb.ch/cnquant/reference_data.zip) and unzip it into the IDAT directory specified in your .env file.
 A reference IDAT pair for cg indices is also there.

 ## Execution with CQmanager